Chirojeugd-Vlaanderen/plesklists/README.md

 The extension only synchronizes e-mail adresses of contacts that don't have `is_opt_out` set.

+## Changelog

+Version 0.1-beta5 fixes #19.
+If you have lists on your server that are not connected to a CiviCRM group, the extension now leaves them alone, as it should.

 ## Configuration

 After enabling the extension, you can configure it via the form on